jeremycaine/rhoai-mnist/README.md

     - "Update workbench"

 Open VINO Model Server embeds the AWS S3 SDK to make its S3 connections to different object storage.
 The AWS S3 SDK used by OVMS requires a non-empty region value for signing and endpoint formatting `us-east-1` is the only one that historically works without needing special endpoint signing rules.

+The creation of this connection automatically sets the environment variables you will use in the code to access the bucket.
+They are:

+- AWS_S3_ENDPOINT
+- AWS_S3_BUCKET
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- AWS_DEFAULT_REGION

 ## Clone the Git repo into the workbench
 In JupyterHub